 Through our integrated teaching program we show that we equally value men and women, as well as equally value all the different kinds of ministries that they move into.
 We look to the portrayal of the church in the New Testament as our guide, and seek to model in our teaching, and college community, the kind of godly relationships that ought to occur between men and women working alongside each other – ones characterised by mutual love and respect.

-We want to prepare our female students for the diversity and demands of all sorts of roles.
-Some may go on to be women’s and children’s pastors – or head up mission teams in remote parts of the world – or help run para-church ministries.
+We want to prepare our women students for the diversity and demands of all sorts of roles.
 There is no role that doesn't require the very best equipping that we can give them.

-We have several female faculty members, three of whom are full time: Jenny Salt (Dean of Students), Janet Riley (Dean of Women) and Jasmine Lee (church history lecturer).
-They provide biblical models of ministry for all our students, as well as mentor our female students.
+We have four women faculty members: Jenny Salt, Janet Riley , Rachel Ciano and Jasmine Lee, as well as several visiting lecturers.
+They provide biblical models of ministry for all our students, as well as mentor our women students.